tw875768/live-event-android/README.md

 5. Customize the `strings.xml` file with your event hashtags and search criteria
 5. Run it

-See [how to integrate the SDK](https://dev.twitter.com/twitterkit/android/integrate) if you need more help.
+See [how to integrate the SDK](https://dev.twitter.com/twitterkit/android/installation) if you need more help.

 ## Get support

 If you need support to build the app or to understand any part of the code, let us know.
-Post your question in the [Twitter Community](https://twittercommunity.com/c/publisher/twitter) forum.
+Post your question in the [Twitter Developer Community](https://twittercommunity.com/c/publisher/twitter) forum.

 ## Contributing

 The goal of this project is to be an example for Twitter Kit and we strive to keep it simple.
 We definitely welcome improvements and fixes, but we may not merge every pull request suggested by the community.

-The rules for contributing are available at `CONTRIBUTING.md` file.
+The rules for contributing are available in the `CONTRIBUTING.md` file.

 ## Contributors